victor-lf/google-search-results/README.md

 supported by any browser](https://caniuse.com/#feat=css-has).
 This limitation is well know, as can be seen [here](https://stackoverflow.com/questions/2212583/affecting-parent-element-of-focusd-element-pure-csshtml-preferred#2212935), [here](https://stackoverflow.com/questions/1014861/is-there-a-css-parent-selector?noredirect=1&lq=1) and [here](https://en.wikipedia.org/wiki/Cascading_Style_Sheets#Limitations).
 I resorted to JavaScript to solve this problem.
 When you focus the search field (`input` element), a function is called via the `onfocus` attribute.
-This function gets the `form` element and changes the CSS `box-shadow` property to it.
+This function gets the `form` element and changes its CSS `box-shadow` property.
 But now you have to apply a function when the `input` loses focus to set the shadow back to normal.
 So you call another function via the `onblur` attribute to set the `box-shadow` property back to normal.
 But now you have a problem.
 The `box-shadow` property